 Best Things to Do in Florence in Winter

 Check out the Christmas Market in Piazza Santa Croce.

-Although Christmas markets are not as popular in Italy as in the rest of Europe, Piazza Santa Croce hosts a quaint German-style market called the Weihnachtsmarkt Santa Croce every year in December.
+Although Christmas markets are not as popular in Italy as in the rest of Europe, Piazza Santa Croce hosts a quaint German-style market called the Weihnachtsmarkt Santa Croce every year in November and December.